 Not only is this bottle as effective as any other device we’ve ever come across, it also offers a longer battery life than most other UV purifiers out there, has a robust and durable container, and requires very little wait time between filling the bottle and filling your tummy with clean, safe water.

-If you’re serious about staying healthy and avoiding a large number of water-borne baddies lurking in wild water sources in the backcountry, then this very nifty, peerlessly effective little bottle deserves a place somewhere very near the top of your shortlist of potential purchases.
+If you’re serious about staying healthy and avoiding a large number of water-borne baddies lurking in wild water sources in the backcountry, then this very nifty, peerlessly effective little reusable water bottle deserves a place somewhere very near the top of your shortlist of potential purchases.